mahangm/hawk/README.md

 This is a work in progress and I don't have enough time and man power so lots of things are missing.

 - Overall optimization for CPU and GPU.
+  - Gather components in flat lists to execute events instead of recursive traverse of entities.
 - Order independent transparency.
 Color blending is buggy right now.
 - Number of lights optimization using light volumes in deferred render.
 - Reflection probes.